The Ebelskiver Scoop

 - 1 teaspoon cinnamon (optional)

-- 2 tablespoons of your favorite sweeter (I used honey, although other sweeteners may require more or less depending on your sweet tooth)
+- 2 tablespoons of your favorite sweetener (I used honey, although other sweeteners may require more or less depending on your sweet tooth)

 - 1 teaspoon vanilla